 Restoration Recovery is an outpatient addiction clinic with four locations in Southeast Tennessee and North Georgia, including a Chattanooga clinic that regularly serves patients from Jackson County and surrounding areas of North Alabama.
-This article is a factual read on Alabama’s kratom law as of April 2026, the recent enforcement activity, and how patients dependent on kratom or 7-OH can access medication-assisted treatment.
+This is the current-to-2026 read on Alabama’s kratom law, the recent enforcement activity, and how patients dependent on kratom or 7-OH can access medication-assisted treatment.
 It is not legal advice; if you have a specific legal question about your situation, consult an Alabama attorney.

 Alabama is one of the small number of U.S. states that has completely banned kratom.
 The ban is not new; it has been in effect since 2016 under Alabama Code § 20-2-23, the statute that lists Schedule I controlled substances under state law.
 What changed in 2026 is enforcement posture: in March, the Alabama Attorney General issued a statewide cease-and-desist order directed at retailers selling products containing mitragynine or 7-hydroxymitragynine, reminding the industry and the public that the ban is active, enforceable, and being enforced.

-As of April 2026, Alabama joins Arkansas, Indiana, Vermont, Wisconsin, Louisiana (banned August 2025), and Connecticut (banned March 25, 2026) as states with full kratom bans.
-Rhode Island was on this list until April 1, 2026, when a new regulatory framework took effect — Rhode Island is the first U.S. state to reverse a kratom ban.
-The regulatory posture elsewhere varies, with Tennessee, Georgia, and most other states maintaining regulated-legal or unrestricted frameworks.
+As of July 2026, Alabama joins Arkansas, Indiana, Vermont, Wisconsin, Louisiana, Connecticut, and Tennessee (banned July 1, 2026) as states with full kratom bans.
+The regulatory posture elsewhere varies, with Georgia and most other states maintaining regulated-legal or unrestricted frameworks.
 For details on neighboring states, see our companion articles on Tennessee kratom law and Georgia kratom law.

 The 2016 ban: Alabama Code § 20-2-23